mern-training-revamped/docs/docs/AWS API Gateway/congratulations.md

 You have just learned the following

 - Setting up API Gateway to host rest endpoints to our lambdas
-- How to setup Rate limiting in API Gateway
 - Attach lambdas to API Gateway endpoints

 ## What's next?